Charging in the vortex lattice of type-II superconductors: Introduction

 \section{Introduction}

-It is known that vortices in type-II superconductors have not only a single magnetic flux quantum but also accumulated charge.
-This {\it vortex-core charging} has attracted the interest of many researchers, and this has led to numerous theoretical studies.
-The earliest studies on the vortex-core charging were carried out based on the phenomenological theory \cite{LondonText,Khomskii95,Blatter96} and the Bogoliubov--de Gennes (BdG) equations \cite{Hayashi98,MH,Machida03}.
-London included the Lorentz force acting on supercurrents in his phenomenological equation, {which provides a transparent way to show the existence of the vortex-core charge due to the Lorentz force acting on circulating supercurrents} \cite{LondonText,Kita09}.
-Khomskii and Freimuth also calculated the vortex-core charge due to the chemical potential difference between the vortex-core region in the normal state and its surrounding region in the superconducting state by adopting the pair potential in the form of the step function \cite{Khomskii92,Khomskii95}.
-Matsumoto and Heeb first performed a self-consistent calculation based on the BdG equations, including Maxwell's equations, in order to calculate the vortex-core charging in a chiral $p$-wave superconductor \cite{MH}.
-The vortex-core charging in a chiral $p$-wave superconductor was also calculated by using the Ginzburg--Landau Lagrangian with the Chern--Simons term \cite{Goryo}.
-Moreover, the dynamical dipole charge in the vortex core in type-II superconductors under an AC electromagnetic field was calculated by Eschrig {\it et al}. \cite{Eschrig99,Eschrig09}.
-It was also shown that the electric charge accumulates even at the vortex core of electrically neutral $p$-wave superfluids, although it is small compared with the core of superconductors \cite{Volovik}.
-Experimentally, the vortex-core charge in cuprate superconductors was estimated using the NMR/NQR measurements \cite{Kumagai01}.
+It is well known that vortices in type-II superconductors have the magnetic character of carrying a single flux quantum per each of them.
+In contrast, much less familiar may be the fact that they also have an electric feature with accumulation of charge in the core region due to circulating supercurrents and pair-potential reduction around it.
+The earliest studies on the vortex-core charging were carried out based on phenomenological approaches \cite{Khomskii95,Blatter96}, which were followed by the microscopic ones of using the Bogoliubov--de Gennes (BdG) equations \cite{Hayashi98,MH,Machida03}.
+London included the Lorentz force acting on supercurrents in his phenomenological equations of superconductivity, which predict vortex-core charging due to the Lorentz force \cite{LondonText,Kita09}.
+Khomskii and Freimuth estimated the vortex-core charge phenomenologically by regarding the core region as the normal state distinguishable by a radial step function and considering its chemical potential difference from the outer superconducting region \cite{Khomskii92,Khomskii95}.
+Matsumoto and Heeb pioneered a microscopic calculation based on the BdG equations coupled with Maxwell's equations to predict vortex-core charging in an isolated vortex of a chiral $p$-wave superconductor \cite{MH}.
+The phenomenon was also studied by using the Ginzburg--Landau (GL) Lagrangian that additionally incorporates the Chern--Simons term \cite{Goryo}.
+On the other hand, Eschrig {\it et al}.\ \cite{Eschrig99,Eschrig09} calculated a dynamical dipole charge in the vortex core under an applied AC electromagnetic field.
+It was also shown that electric charge accumulates even at the vortex core of electrically neutral $p$-wave superfluids, although the magnitude is much smaller than the one around a core of superconductors \cite{Volovik}.
+Experimentally, the vortex-core charge in cuprate superconductors was estimated using nuclear magnetic resonance/nuclear quadrupole resonance (NMR/NQR) measurements \cite{Kumagai01}.